Zenchiyu/POLAR-background-prediction/logbook/README.md

 - Modified README.md by adding information about how to use pipenv and how to install it.

 ### (Future) Goals:
-- To better understand how to split the data into train, validation test set for our application as they are maybe some 'issues' related to overfitting when we shuffle our data and pick train, validation, and test set where examples can be close to each others in time (or other measurements).
+- To better understand how to split the data into train, validation test set for our application as they are maybe some 'issues' related to overfitting when we shuffle our data and pick train, validation, and test set where examples can be close to each other in time (or other measurements).
 We maybe want to also take into account temporal relationships.
 - To try using more complex models to predict photon rates from all the other measurements (magnetic field, latitude, longitude, etc.).
 It's as if we're predicting a time series or sequence using multiple time series or sequences (something to explore).
 - To try using PyTorch and GPUs